 Small business income tax offset

-You will be entitled to the small business income tax offset for the year ended 30 June 2019 if you carry on business and your aggregated turnover for the 2019 year is less than $5 million.
+You will be eligible for the small business income tax offset of up to $1000 for the year ended 30 June 2020 if you carry on business and your aggregated turnover for the 2020 year is less than $5 million.
 The offset rate is 8 per cent of the income tax payable on the portion of an individual’s taxable income that is their ‘total net small business income’.

 The ATO will work out the offset based on the net small business income earned as a sole trader and share of net small business income from a partnership or trust, as reported in the income tax return.